LouisChain/NoAdapter/README.md

 [![Build Status](https://travis-ci.org/tikivn/NoAdapter.svg?branch=master)](https://travis-ci.org/tikivn/NoAdapter)
 [![codecov](https://codecov.io/gh/tikivn/NoAdapter/branch/master/graph/badge.svg)](https://codecov.io/gh/tikivn/NoAdapter)

+![](./favicon.png)

 Too much boilerplate and effort to implement a list using RecyclerView.
 But, most of them can be omitted.

-![](./favicon.png)
+This library will help you to focus on what should be display on the list instead of how.

+- Eliminate boilerplate code to create Adapter.
+- Eliminate boilerplate code to select view type and view holder.
+- Eliminate boilerplate code to calculate diff to update the list.
+- Diff calculation will be performed on background thread when list have more than 50 items.
+- And many more.

 ## Table of contents
 - [Demo](#demo)